sjsu-library/unionist/_template/unionist--text-0124.md

   so hard as to make him abandon his design.
 The occurrence<br>created considerable excitement amongst the people of color in the city, a large<br>number of whom attended to hear the case disposed of.
 Hill was committed to<br>prison.—<br><em>Jour.
 Com.</em>"
-scholarlyNotes: A NYC kidnapping could well have been of interest to numerous students at the Canterbury Female Academy
+scholarlyNotes:
-commentary: These two articles on kidnapping are likely from The NY<br><em>Journal of Commerce</em>, another innovation by Arthur Tappan, in partnership with Samuel Morse.<br>
+commentary: Kidnapping of free Blacks in northern cities would have been a major fear for the students at the Canterbury Female Academy.
+This article, and the one preceding closely on it concerning kidnapping free Blacks into slavery, are from the New York<br><em>Journal of Commerce</em>, another journalistic innovation by Arthur Tappan, in partnership with Samuel Morse.<br><br>
 relatedPeople: John Hill; Sarah Jane Demons; Emilia Smith; Bristol Martin
 featured: 'Yes'
 repeated:
-relatedImage:
+relatedImage: unionist--image-0189
 relatedText:
 relatedTextIssue:
 filename: